openharmony/docs/en/readme/test.md

     	  deps = [":CalculatorSubTest"]
     	}
     	```
-    	> **Note**: Grouping test cases by test type allows you to execute a specific type of test cases when required.
+    	> **NOTE**: Grouping test cases by test type allows you to execute a specific type of test cases when required.

 - **Test case build file example (JavaScript)**